 The Plum Tree in this heated steel artwork magically changes color!
-Simulating nature the tree turns from it's pink Spring blossom color slowly into a continually deepening of crimson as the blossoms color filters into the burgundy color representing the leaves.
-The mechanics of this kinetic art operates 'behind the scenes' by way of a battery operated clock mechanism turning an aluminium wheel with inkjet canvas stretched and fixed to it.
+Simulating nature the tree turns from it's pink Spring blossom color slowly into a continually deepening of crimson as the blossoms color filters into the burgundy color representing it's leaves.
+'Behind the scenes' the mechanics of this kinetic art operates by way of a battery operated clock mechanism turning an aluminium wheel with inkjet canvas stretched and fixed to it.
 As the wheel turns inside the steel body the vibrant color on the canvas appears and the tree slowly changes color ; pink →burgundy → pink ; 12 hours.
-The life the tree expresses is complemented by it's scenery; it stands atop a lively hill made up of irregular patches and streaks of browns and is surrounded by a night sky with specks of the steels silver beneath the blue surface shining through as stars.
+The life the tree expresses is complemented by it's scenery; it stands atop a lively hill made up of irregular patches and streaks of browns below a night sky with specks of the steel beneath the blue surface shining through as stars.

 How it's Made